chenyyyang/chenyyyang/DEFAULT NULL vs DEFAULT '' .md

 From 《High Performance MySQL, 3rd Edition》
 >Avoid NULL if possible.
 A lot of tables include nullable columns even when the application does not need to store NULL (the absence of a value), merely because it’s the default.
 It’s usually best to specify columns as NOT NULL unless you intend to store NULL in them.
 It’s harder for MySQL to optimize queries that refer to nullable columns, because they make indexes, index statistics, and value comparisons more complicated.
 A nullable column uses more storage space and requires special processing inside MySQL.
 When a nullable column is indexed, it requires an extra byte per entry and can even cause a fixed-size index (such as an index on a single integer column) to be converted to a variable-sized one in MyISAM.
 The performance improvement from changing NULL columns to NOT NULL is usually small, so don’t make it a priority to find and change them on an existing schema unless you know they are causing problems.
 However, if you’re planning to index columns, avoid making them nullable if possible.
 There are exceptions, of course.
 For example, it’s worth mentioning that InnoDB stores NULL with a single bit, so it can be pretty space-efficient for sparsely populated data.
 This doesn’t apply to MyISAM, though.

-翻译并简单来说就是，‘DEFAULT NULL’ 的字段会多使用1 bit的空间，查询时需要test each value是否为NULL
+翻译并简化语句，在InnoDB，‘DEFAULT NULL’ 的字段会多使用1 bit的空间，查询时需要test each value是否为NULL。

 >As with most "what's better for disk space and performance" questions: why don't you just insert a million rows with NULL, test some queries, and check for disk space?
 Repeat with ""s, and once more with a relatively even mix.
 And the answer is much more reliable than what some random guy on SO says